django-es/django-elasticsearch-dsl/README.rst

     class Car(models.Model):
         # ... #
         def type_to_string(self):
-            """Convert the type field to its string representation (the boneheaded way)""" if self.type == 1:
+            """Convert the type field to its string representation (the boneheaded way).
+            """
+            if self.type == 1:
                 return "Sedan"
             elif self.type == 2: